An email client in Newton’s tradition

 - Platforms shipping

 - Newton: Mac, Windows, iOS, Android.
-Epistles: Mac, Linux, iOS, Android; Windows and web in build.
+Epistles: Mac, Linux, Windows, iOS, Android, web.

 - Pricing and source